 June 28, 2021

-Computational fluid dynamics (CFD) is a method many engineers, scientists and researchers use to mathematically model and solve momentum, energy and mass transport fluid flow problems.
-In this blog, we discuss the benefits, evolution and key features of CFD software.
+Computational fluid dynamics (CFD) is a method many engineers, scientists, and researchers use to mathematically model and solve momentum, energy, and mass transport fluid flow problems.

 Here’s why computational fluid dynamics software has become so popular.